 When booking, select the option for either the morning or the afternoon.
 If you wish to be here for the whole day, you will need to book both morning and afternoon sessions.
 If you wish to be in the library from 6-8pm, please also book an evening session.
-Once you have selected the date you want to book for, you will also need to click on the start time of 10am for the booking in order to book.
+Once you have selected the date you want to book for, you will also need to click on the start time for the booking in order to book.
 Please take care to input your email address correctly otherwise you will not receive confirmation of your booking.

 Most of the collections will be accessible, but if you need any books from the following areas please request them from library staff at least 24 hours before your visit: NB Change to access to wall painting / mosaic collection see below

 - The David J Smith Mosaic Archive (fully accessible on Fridays)

 - Classmark 133 (wall paintings/mosaics) (fully accessible on Fridays)

 - Books with the status ‘New Books’

 If you need to use one of the computers in the electronic resources room, please contact library staff in advance of your visit to book this.
 If we have not confirmed a computer booking for you it may not be possible for you to use one when you visit.

 We will need to leave the windows open to allow good ventilation within the library.
 Please do not close the windows.
 On cooler days we recommend that you bring warm clothes.